-The corollary to this is one we’ve all experienced: when you hear someone say “she’s not ready to listen”, or “she’s listening, but he’s not hearing”, the person needs room for a shake-off before having the conversation.
+The corollary to this is one we’ve all experienced: when you hear someone say “she’s not ready to listen”, or “she’s talking, but he’s not hearing”.
+The person needs room for a shake-off before having the conversation.

 It’s a huge clue in K9 searching, and if you can notice the “shake offs” in human form, it’s also a huge clue to how the team is really doing.
-As a leader, if you’re able to communicate with the teams in “post shake-off” state, you’ve got yourself an unbelievable opportunity to hear their challenges, and to communicate your business challenges, as humans will have moved into a relaxed, thinking and responding state.
+As a leader, if you’re able to communicate with the teams in “post shake-off” state, you’ve got yourself an unbelievable opportunity to hear their challenges, and to communicate your business challenges, since the people will have moved into a relaxed, thinking and responding state.

 And because we might be a bit more complex than dogs, you have to ask the team members what their shake-off equivalent is.
 Perhaps plan your shake-offs outside the office, and remember to enjoy the shake-off with them, and if you think about it, share back the results.